Tumbler Ridge: Infrastructure and services

 The municipal border (red) encompasses over 1500 km^{2} (600 sq mi) of land.
 The townsite is on the northern end of the municipality where the rivers converge.

 Two highways diverge from Highway 97 and intersect in Tumbler Ridge: Highway 52 (Heritage Highway) which runs 98 km south at Arras, and Highway 29 which runs 90 km southeast from Chetwynd.
 At the intersection Highway 29 ends but Highway 52 continues south past Tumbler Ridge, then unpaved, it runs northeast to Highway 2 near the Alberta border.
 In town, the 28 km of paved roads are laid out in a curvilinear pattern that use two arterial roads, MacKenzie Way and Monkman Way, to connect each section of town.

 The unmanned Tumbler Ridge Airport, with its 1219 m asphalt runway, is used by chartered and local flights.
 The closest airports with regularly scheduled flights are in Dawson Creek, Fort St John and Grande Prairie.
 The rail line into town is a 140 km formerly electrified branch line through the Rocky Mountains constructed by BC Rail to transport coal to the Port of Prince Rupert.
 The branch line includes two major tunnels: the 9.7 km Table Tunnel and the 5.5 km Wolverine Tunnel.

 Fire rescue services are provided by the town's own 16-member composite fire department.
 Police services are provided by the Royal Canadian Mounted Police which maintains a five officer detachment within the municipality.
-BCEHS maintains an on-call ambulance service as well as a Community Paramedicine Program.
+BCEHS maintained an on-call ambulance service up until April 2024 when they implemented their first full-time car.
+Since then BCEHS has implemented a second full time car in September 2025 to make up for the clinic's reduced hours.
 Tumbler Ridge Search and Rescue provide backcountry emergency response to the surrounding areas around Tumbler Ridge.
 The town operates a water treatment system and sewage disposal system.
 Drinking water is drawn from two drilled wells south of the townsite where it is stored in a 7 million litre reservoir before being chlorinated and pumped into town.
 The storm sewers empty into the Murray River, but the sanitary sewage is processed through a lagoon system and released into the Murray River north of town.